MariaOsmala/TFBS/README.md

 ## Running the analysis in the paper

-The steps are described here: `/RProjects/TFBS/code/motif_analysis_workflow.R`
+The steps to reproduce the analysis as described in the paper are [here](Experiments/Steps.qmd)

-Cleaner version of the steps to reproduce the analysis as described in the paper are [here](Experiments/Steps.qmd)
+The steps are also described here: `/RProjects/TFBS/code/motif_analysis_workflow.R`

 ## Citation: